JaneliaSciComp/SongExplorer/README.md

 # Reporting Problems #

-The code is hosted on [github](https://github.com/JaneliaSciComp/DeepSong).
+The code is hosted on [github](https://github.com/JaneliaSciComp/SongExplorer).
 Please file an issue there for all bug reports and feature requests.
 Pull requests are also welcomed!
 For major changes it is best to file an issue first so we can discuss implementation details.
-Please work with us to improve DeepSong instead instead of forking your own version.
+Please work with us to improve SongExplorer instead instead of forking your own version.

 # Development #